Welcome to Robert E. Markison, MD!

 Public speaking: favorite topics include care of creative hands and people, design and invention, ergonomics, creativity and health, and early childhood education

 Performing, recording and composing music: reeds, brass, strings, piano, and a variety of other instruments

-Artwork: portrait and wildlife painting, sculpting, engraving, glassblowing and solid glass sculpting, metalsmithing, surgical and musical instrument making, gem carving and faceting, and a variety of other arts and crafts
+Artwork: portrait and wildlife painting, sculpting, engraving, glassblowing and solid glass sculpting, metalsmithing, surgical and musical instrument making, gem carving and faceting, custom pen making, and a variety of other arts and crafts